Go to AAD Home

 5. Prevent dry, cracked skin.
 When skin is cracked and dry, it’s easier for HPV to slip in through a crack in your skin, which could cause a wart.

 6. Stop nail biting and cuticle chewing.
-When you bite your nails or cuticles, it causes sores and tears in the skin that are too tiny to see.
+When you bite your nails or cuticles, it causes tears in the skin, including some that are too tiny to see.
 These openings make it easier for HPV to get inside your body.

-9. Treat hyperhidrosis.
+8. Treat hyperhidrosis.
 This is a medical condition that causes people to sweat excessively.
-People who have hyperhidrosis often sweat when other people feel comfortable or even cool.
 When people sweat frequently, their skin becomes damp and soft.
 Having damp, soft skin may increase the risk of getting HPV infection, which could lead to a wart.

 Images